maldroid/hardware-hacking/index.md

 Before we start make sure to download and install the [Logic software from Saleae](https://www.saleae.com/downloads/) and make yourself a cup of tea (or any other beverage of your choice -- it doesn't need to come in a cup!).

+> Tip: some of the images may appear to be too small to read.
+If that's the case then simply right click on them and choose "open image in a new tab" -- the images are usually much larger than github makes you think!

 ## Password verification

 Our task is simple.
 We have an Arduino Uno board with a 16MHz CPU.
 We assume that the memory (including the code running on the device) is inaccessible to the attacker.